My Bikepacking Gear List

 Sony Rx100 Vii (this is a point and shoot that I use for interviews and for close ups of pretty flowers) I attach this small shotgun mic for better audio

-I use the Jaws GoPro clamp mount to keep my GoPro mounted to my handlebars (for quick access)
+I use the Jaws GoPro clamp mount to keep my action cam mounted to my handlebars (for quick access)

 Big beefy Power bank - Anker Powercore III Elite 26000 mAh